Article Two of the United States Constitution: Clause 8: Oath or affirmation

+Traditionally, the chief justice of the United States administers the presidential oath of office, a practice that began with the inauguration of John Adams in 1797, though this is not mandated by the Constitution.
+Any person with legal authority to administer oaths, such as a judge or a notary public, may swear in a new president.
+On eight occasions, a person other than the chief justice has administered the oath of office.
+The most recent president to be sworn in by a non-chief justice was Lyndon B. Johnson, who was swiftly inaugurated as the 36th president in 1963 by district federal judge Sarah T. Hughes, immediately after the assassination of John F. Kennedy.

 The vice president also has an oath of office, but it is taken under the Oath or Affirmation Clause of Article VI that provides that "all ...
 Officers ... of the United States ... shall be bound by Oath or Affirmation, to support this Constitution".
 Pursuant to Article VI, the 1st United States Congress passed the Oath Administration Act (that remains in effect) which provides that "...the oath or affirmation required by the sixth article of the Constitution of the United States ... shall be administered to [the President of the Senate]".
 Currently, the vice presidential oath is the same as that for members of Congress and members of the Cabinet, which is as follows:

 I do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties of the office on which I am about to enter.
 So help me God.